🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Adding Thinner

 Only add thinner when using a gravity-fed spray gun (check price on Amazon).
 For the professional standard "Cup" gun, the gelcoat can be added thicker.
-Although the downside is a less smooth finish.
+However, the downside is a less smooth finish.

 Two types of thinner are commonly used in gelcoat: Reactive thinners and Evaporative thinners.
 Both do the same job, except reactive thinners mix to become part of the gelcoat, while evaporative thinners dissipate within the resin to leave mostly pure gelcoat.